rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 For page and profile albums

-You can choose the feed theme.
+You can choose the FB feed theme.
 Then you can define thumbnail dimensions for album thumbnails and gallery thumbnails included in albums, set maximum number of album columns.
 If content area could include defined number of columns then it will be displayed.
 You can choose when to display/hide the album title: while hovered, always or not display the album title at all.
-In case of page you can enable  Page Plugin which will display page information below or above the feed.
+In case of page you can enable  Page Plugin which will display page information below or above the simple Facebook feed.
 Pagination type.
 Choose from numerical pagination, Load More button, infinite scroll or no pagination.
 In case of first two options you can define number of objects per page.
 Displayed posts can open up in lightbox, get redirected or have no action when pressed